pietroppeter/wordle-it/dictionary/readme.md

-- [x] move all dictionary related code and data here
+- [x] move all dictionary related code and data in dictionary folder
-- [ ] a nimib document that performs all the step to generate the dictionaries starting from sources
+- [ ] a nimib document that documents and implements the process of generation of dictionaries starting from sources
+  - [x] introduction and documenting the process
+  - [ ] rename existing dictionaries
+  - [ ] refactor extraction of 5 letter words for dictionaries
+  - [ ] refactor generation of final list of words
+  - [ ] generate dictionary of fixed words (and use it for final generation)
+  - [ ] handle words that ends in consonants
+  - [ ] command line tool to playtest list of words
+  - [ ] check against dictionary of parolette?